sdague/stacktest/README.rst

   is in pdb
 - M-x stacktest-module : runs all the tests in the current file
 - M-x stacktest-all : runs a full ``tox`` run in an emacs buffer
+- M-x stacktest-target : prompts for and runs a specific ``tox`` environment
+- M-x stacktest-again : rerun the last test run

 You can bind these to more convenient keys.
 The various modes are extremely useful when iterating on test development.
 The compilation